The Power of Positive Thinking: How to Shift Your Mindset for Success

 • Pro Tip: Try a digital detox to clear mental clutter, as shared in Digital Detox: 9 Steps to Mental Clarity.

-• Why It Works: Positive environments reduce stress and enhance emotional well-being (Fredrickson, 2001).
+• Why It Works: Positive environments reduce stress and enhance emotional well-being through social and contextual cues.

 Quick Environment Reset